Big Springs – Unincorporated

 In 1884, the Haskell Indian Nations University was established in Lawrence, which began as a residential boarding trade school maintained by the United States government to educate Indian girls and boys.
-Today, the tribal university offers both associate and baccalaureate degrees to 1,000 students per semester in various subjects.
+Today, the tribal university offers associate and baccalaureate degrees to 1,000 students per semester in various subjects.
 Representing approximately 140 Tribal nations and Alaska Native communities, Haskell is home to the Haskell Cultural Center and Museum, the American Indian Athletic Hall of Fame, and the Indian Leader, the oldest American Indian student newspaper in the country.
 Twelve campus buildings have been designated as U.S. National Historic Landmarks.

-By the turn of the century, Douglas County was called home to 25,096 people.
-However, over the next two decades, the population would drop as manufacturing slowed and the nation neared the Great Depression.
+Douglas County was called home to 25,096 people by the turn of the century.
+However, the population would drop as manufacturing slowed and the nation neared the Great Depression over the next two decades.

 By 1950, the county’s population had grown to 34,086 and continued to grow over the years.
 Today, the county is one of the fastest-growing in Kansas and supports a population of about 122,000 who live within the 457 square miles of the county.

 Major events in the county include the Maple Leaf Festival in Baldwin City every third full weekend in October, Lecompton’s Territorial Days every year in June, and Lawrence has many parades throughout the year, including Christmas and St. Patrick’s Day.